Skip to Content

 Additional Tips For White Chocolate Drip Cakes

-• Use this drip recipe on any type of buttercream cake, as long as it’s chilled
+• Use this drip recipe on any type of buttercream cake, as long as it’s chilled.

-• Don’t use this colored drip recipe on fondant – it can do weird things to the fondant, and create a goopy mess
+• Don’t use this colored drip recipe on fondant – it can do weird things to the fondant, and create a goopy mess.

-• For the white chocolate, I love using the whole foods mini white chocolate chips, because they melt so easily!
+• For the white chocolate, I love using the Whole Foods mini white chocolate chips, because they melt so easily!

 • The ratio of heavy cream is different if you use white candy melts.
 Candy melts cannot be swapped for the white chocolate in this recipe!
-They are not interchangeable
+They are not interchangeable.

 • Be sure you use heavy cream or heavy whipping cream!
-You need the high fat content to create the right consistency in this recipe.
+You need the high-fat content to create the right consistency in this recipe.
 Milk cannot be used in place of the cream.

 Making This Drip Cake Recipe in Advance & Storage Tips

 • Make this ganache drip recipe ahead of time or save leftovers!
-Once it’s made, wrap the bowl with plastic wrap or cover the top of the plastic bottle and store in the fridge for up to 3 weeks.
+Once it’s made, wrap the bowl with plastic wrap or cover the top of the plastic bottle and store it in the fridge for up to 3 weeks.

 • Use leftover ganache to top cupcakes, cookies, or even ice cream!